Blog > Treatment Strategies > Undiagnosed ADHD in Adults: Signs, Symptoms & Clinical Red Flags

 The typical 9-to-5 workday is not conducive to many ADHD symptoms.
 Tasks that require sustained focus, strategic planning, or consistent follow-through may be particularly challenging.
 Some individuals cycle through jobs or leave roles abruptly.

 Missed appointments, broken promises, disorganization, emotional outbursts, and inattentiveness can frustrate partners, friends, or family.
 This can lead to misunderstandings and isolation.
-Without understanding the role of ADHD, many people are quick to call the person with ADHD lazy or selfish.
+Without understanding the role of ADHD, many people are quick to label the person with ADHD as lazy or selfish.
 People with ADHD might even avoid social situations out of fear that they will become distracted, interrupt others or lose focus during conversations.
+For partners, the experience of living with someone with undiagnosed ADHD — especially when neither person understands what's happening — can erode trust over time and is a significant contributing factor to relationship dissatisfaction and divorce.

 • Financial Trouble and Impulsive Spending

-Impulsivity, procrastination, and disorganization may lead to mismanaged budgets, late payments, debt accumulation, or risky purchases.
+Impulsivity, procrastination, and disorganization may lead to mismanaged budgets, late payments, debt accumulation, or risky financial decisions.

 • Sleep Disturbances

-Difficulty falling asleep, insomnia, racing thoughts, or being unable to wake can accompany untreated ADHD.
-Poor sleep further worsens attention, mood, and executive function.
+Difficulty falling asleep, insomnia, racing thoughts, or inability to wake can accompany untreated ADHD.
+Poor sleep further worsens attention, mood, and executive function, creating a feedback loop.

 • Low Self-Esteem, Guilt, and Identity Frustration